reima-ecom/reima-theme/README.md

 Releases to the theme are created using [semantic version](https://semver.org/) tags.
 This way, the sites using the theme (i.e. the Hugo module) can update the theme safely and automatically.
 The release notes in GitHub should contain the changelog from the previous release.

 This is all achieved automatically by using [semantic release](https://github.com/semantic-release/semantic-release) and [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-We might at some point run this in CI, but for now, semantic release is run on demand via the command line against the `master` branch.
+This is run on each push (and PR merge) to the `main` branch.
+New releases are thus created automatically based on conventional commit messages.
+The sites that use this theme are automatically updated to the latest version according to go modules rules (breaking changes that result in major version bumps are not upgraded automatically).